bionicnate/aws-project/Project1.md

 - **Media Storage & Streaming** – Journalists can upload, store, and stream video reports.
 - **Private Communication** – Teams coordinate securely using encrypted messaging.
 - **Self-Hosted Knowledge Management** – Reporters and analysts store research and notes.
 - **Internal Version Control** – Developers maintain the platform with a private Git repository.
+- **Unified Dashboard for Service Access** – Users need a single centralized interface to access all deployed services.

 FJN requires a **multi-cloud solution (AWS + GCP)** to **avoid vendor lock-in** and ensure **high availability**, with **automated deployments and cloud storage integration**.